Schnell8/jsramverk_ht24/01-Refaktorering/frontend/README.md

 -----------------------------

 ## Getting started
-Follow the one step below
+Follow the one step below to get started

 ### 1. Npm install
 Run command in terminal: